RoopasanaDhillon/website/README.md

 ## Documentation

-Additional documentation can be found [at our documentation and Storybook website](https://covid19tracking.github.io/website-docs).
+Additional documentation can be found [at our documentation and Storybook website] (https://covid19tracking.github.io/website-docs).

 ## Development

-The website is built on [GatsbyJS](https://www.gatsbyjs.org/).
+The website is built on [GatsbyJS] (https://www.gatsbyjs.org/).
 If you are not familiar with Gatsby, we suggest checking out their [excellent documentation](hhttps://www.gatsbyjs.org/docs).

 ### Install